LeoTKM/FaceTracker/README.md

 ## FaceTracker 26

 **Workflow**

 Sensor data collection (e.g., magnetic encoder, FT sensors, camera) runs independently of motor execution.
-The sampling frequency is set to 20 Hz to match the slowest sampling rate among all onboard sensors.
 Updated information is continuously published to and stored in the motor control logic node.
 The motor logic checks the new information every 1/2 seconds to modify its PID control loop and goal trajectory.

 **Files**

 This folder contains three packages:
 - face_tracker: data collection, arm control and simluation (RViz)
     - node: entry